Announcement: New Prayer Books Available

 Summary :

-You have probably already heard of Mont Saint Michel but you don't know exactly where it is and what it really hides!
-So you are curious to have more information about this famous place?
-We are going to tell you about this wonderful place through this article.
+You've probably heard of Mont Saint Michel , but you don't know exactly where it is or what it really hides!
+So, are you curious to know more about this famous place?
+We're going to tell you all about this wonderful place in this article.

-Passionate about history, we are going to share with you this information about Mont Saint Michel so that you can get to know it better before going there.
+As history buffs, we're going to share this information about Mont Saint Michel with you so you can get to know it better before you go.

-Mont-Saint-Michel has the particularity of being installed on a rocky islet, located between Normandy and Brittany.
-It is surrounded by an exceptional bay, scene of the largest tides in continental Europe.
-This place is part of the list of world heritage sites classified by UNESCO.
+Mont-Saint-Michel is unique in that it sits on a rocky islet between Normandy and Brittany.
+It is surrounded by an exceptional bay, home to the highest tides in continental Europe.
+This site is listed as a UNESCO World Heritage Site.
 It is also one of the most visited sites in France.

 • His current situation.